How to prep your prayer journal

 Personal / Goals

-When you come to this section, remember that God cares for your everyday.
+When you come to this section, remember that God cares for your everyday needs.
 He cares for the big things and the really small things.
-Nothing you bring to Him will He say “Keep that to yourself and just bring me…” He wants it all!
+Nothing you bring to Him will case Him to say “Keep that to yourself and just bring me…” He wants it all!

 What do you feel that you need most right now?
 It might be a friend, some rest, wisdom on a decision.
 Bring those desires to Him, with hands open for His answer.
 Write those things down.